 Cost of living

-Manchester is one of the best student cities in the UK*.
-With a total student population of more than 90,000, there are plenty of local businesses, services and nightlife venues that cater to a student budget.
+Manchester is among the UK's best cities for students*.
+With a total student population of more than 90,000, there are plenty of local businesses, services and nightlife venues that cater to your budget.

 You may choose to work part time while studying to increase your cash flow.
 In the video below, Manchester students Tom, Alisha, Aimee, Betsy, Iqra and Sanjana discuss their experiences of working part-time jobs while studying at The University of Manchester, and share their advice for students coming to university who are thinking of finding a job themselves.